NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 * Clone the repository
 * Update the repository submodules
+* Choose the tag you want to use
+* Optional: Update the introductory slide with your name
+* Optional: Regenerate the slides
-* Open the lesson slides in your browser
+* Open the lesson slides in your browser!

 -- *Slide End* --